Blackfoot language: Canadian government support

 The Canadian government has provided support for the languages through funds and other financial resources.
 According to James Moore, the former Minister of Canadian Heritage and Official Languages, "the Government of Canada is committed to the revitalization and preservation of Aboriginal languages."
 The funding was put to use in the form of digital libraries containing interviews with native speakers, online courses, and various other resources in the hopes of promoting Blackfoot language and passing it down to subsequent generations.
 On top of both of these government efforts, the Canadian Government has also provided over $40,000 through the Aboriginal Languages Initiative Fund to promote the use of Aboriginal languages in community and family settings.

 In 2019 the Canadian government announced their investment of over $1.5 million towards supporting Indigenous languages in Southern Alberta.
 Eleven out of seventeen projects approved for funding focus on revitalization of the Blackfoot language and include efforts such as language classes, illustrated workbooks, graphic novels, a video game, and a mobile app.

 In addition to federal funding, the Blackfoot language is also supported through Alberta's Indigenous Languages in Education grant program.
 This program offers up to $285,000 annually towards the development of Indigenous language training, programs, and curricula for instructors between Kindergarten and Grade 12, and an additional $50,000 annually towards development of new resources for Indigenous language teaching and learning.

 Piikani Traditional Knowledge Services

 Piikani Traditional Knowledge Services serve the Piikani Nation as the first stop in understanding the development of meaningful relationships with the Indigenous Nation.
 Their vision is to enhance, preserve, protect, and be keepers of the Piikani culture, language, spirituality, songs, customs, and history.
 This program is committed to sustaining and preserving Piikanisinni, the way of life of the Piikani, that identifies characteristic values, principles, and integrity maintained from ancient Piikani culture and practices.
 The program includes Piikanissi cultural education and training, Piikanissini cultural mobilization, Piikanissini data management, and provides resources that promote Piikanissini.
 This program is community-based and focuses on keeping the Blackfoot culture and language alive.

+Vocabulary

+Some Blackfoot Vocabulary is presented below.